-Supervision Fees: Due to high cost of supervision and other training expenses, additional fees are charged for TSC3041, TSC3042, TSC3044, and TSC3045.
-Amount of these fees are indicated in registration materials for each semester.
-These fees are normally not covered by scholarship but can be included in overall financial aid package.
-The 2022-23 academic year is \$1,500 per semester.
+Supervision Fees: Due to the high cost of supervision and other training expenses, additional fees are charged for TSC3041, TSC3042, TSC3044, and TSC3045.
+The amount of these fees are indicated in registration materials for each semester.
+These fees are normally not covered by scholarship but can be included in the overall financial aid package.
+The 2023-24 academic year is \$1,500 per semester excluding the summer term.